sharadregoti/tyk-docs/tyk-docs/content/tyk-cloud/environments-deployments/hybrid-gateways.md

 }
 ```

-### 3. Configure the connection to redis
+### 3. Configure the connection to Redis

-This example comes with a redis instance pre-configured and deployed with Docker compose.
-If you want to use another redis instance, you will have to update the `storage` part of [tyk.hybrid.conf](https://github.com/TykTechnologies/tyk-gateway-docker#hybrid):
+This example comes with a Redis instance pre-configured and deployed with Docker compose.
+If you want to use another Redis instance, make sure to update the `storage` section in [tyk.hybrid.conf](https://github.com/TykTechnologies/tyk-gateway-docker#hybrid):

 ```json
 {